Hello Pear, Pineapple and Plum Classes

 Unfortunately, we cannot make appointments to meet with you before or after school due to the current conditions.
 If you need to speak to your class teacher, please email your questions or concerns to our Year 1 email address including your child’s name and class in the subject line and main body of the email so it can be directed appropriately.
 Thank you so much for your co-operation and we aim to respond within 48 hours.

-In the children will continue to use their sounds to improve their reading and writing.
+In Phonics the children will continue to use their sounds to improve their reading and writing.
 We learn new sounds daily and apply these sounds to spell new words!
 Once children are confident, we move on to learning alternative spellings.
-The weekly spellings we send home for homework will be based on the Read Write Inc. sound order and will get progressively harder over the year.
-You can see examples in the chart below.
+The weekly spelling homework will be based on the Read Write Inc. sound order and will get progressively harder over the year.

-In the children will work on developing a love of reading through a variety of exciting books!
-Every child will be working hard to learn school handwriting, write on the line, use finger spaces, capital letters and a variety of punctuation.
+In English the children have been developing a love of reading through a variety of exciting books!
+The children have been working hard to learn school handwriting, write on the line, use finger spaces, capital letters and a variety of punctuation.
+In Spring Term, we worked on sequencing events of a story, writing in full sentences, and using joining words (and, because).
 Please encourage them to write using these skills when completing homework or writing at home for fun.
+Please see the curriculum grid for our current writing skills.

-In the children will be developing their knowledge of numbers to 30, shapes and patterns, number facts (addition, subtraction, doubles, number bonds to 10), and much more!
-The homework we send will relate to what we will be doing in school each week.
+In Maths the children have been developing confidence with numbers to 30, number facts within 20 (addition, subtraction, doubles, number bonds), place value (tens and ones) and much more!
+The homework we set on Google Classroom will relate to what we will be doing in school each week.
 Each strand will be revisited throughout the year to ensure the learning has been consolidated.

-need to be brought into school ASAP.
+PE kits need to be brought into school for your child’s PE lesson.
 If your child does not have a full kit then they will be unable to participate.
-We will send kits home to be washed every Friday.
+We will send kits home to be washed every week.
 It is a good idea to keep shorts and full length bottoms in your child’s PE kit so they are prepared for the outdoor sessions.
 Please ensure that each piece of kit (including shoes) is labelled with your child’s name as they are easily mixed up when the uniform looks the same!

 Pear- Monday & Friday